DrrDom/sirms/README.txt

 1) new canonicalization algorithm was implemented that changed descriptors names (break compatibility with older versions)

 version 1.1.1 (20.02.2017)
-1) multiprocessing calculation of descriptors was implemented for single molecules only that changed the output to svm format only (sparse format)
+1) multiprocessing calculation of descriptors was implemented for single molecules and svm output format only (sparse format)
 2) per atom fragmentation was added